Stu1958/miner-swarm-dashboard/README.md

 ---

 ## ✨ Why Choose Miner Swarm Dashboard?
-- **Instant Awareness:** See exactly which miners are hashing and which are down with a single glance at your desk.
+- **Instant Fleet View:** See instantly that all your miners are hashing correctly without needing a phone or PC.
-- **Standalone Convenience:** No PC or phone required.
-Once flashed, it lives on your desk as an always-on hardware monitor.
+- **Always-On Monitoring:** Lives on your desk as a standalone monitor—no browser logins or dashboards to open.
-- **Scalable Monitoring:** Flash multiple displays to keep a dashboard in every room of your house or office.
+- **Multi-Room Support:** Flash multiple displays to keep a monitor in your office, workshop, or kitchen.
 - **Avalon Optimized:** Specifically designed to save "Best Difficulty" stats for Avalon Nano 3/3S—a feature not found in standard monitors.

 ## 📏 App Setup Naming
-**IMPORTANT:** When entering your miner names during the setup, follow these rules to ensure the correct hardware logic is applied.
-(8 characters max).
+**IMPORTANT:** When entering your miner names during setup, follow these rules to ensure the correct hardware logic is applied (8 characters max).

 | Target Hardware | App Name Requirement | Example |
 | :--- | :--- | :--- |